Swiss parliament to look into Credit Suisse fiasco - paper

-A Swiss parliamentary committee will discuss the fallout from billions of dollars worth of losses at Credit Suisse (CSGN.S) amid risk-management failures, bringing political scrutiny to bear on the financial sector, a Sunday paper reported.
+ZURICH (Reuters) - A Swiss parliamentary committee will discuss the fallout from billions of dollars worth of losses at Credit Suisse amid risk-management failures, bringing political scrutiny to bear on the financial sector, a Sunday paper reported.

 “It’s the politicians’ turn on the Credit Suisse issue,” the SonntagsZeitung quoted Prisca Birrer-Heimo, a Social Democrat member of the lower house’s economic affairs committee, as saying ahead of committee hearings set for Monday and Tuesday.